knaidoo29/FIESTA/docs/source/index.rst

 Dependencies
 ------------

-FIESTA is being developed on Python 3.8 but should work on all versions >3.4.
-Due to the Fortran source code you will additionally require a fortran compiler usually gfortran (which will come with gcc).
+FIESTA is being developed in Python 3.8 but should work on all versions >3.4.
+FIESTA is written mostly in python but the heavy computation is carried out in Fortran.
+Compiling the Fortran source code will require the availability of a fortran compiler usually gfortran (which comes with gcc).

 The following Python modules are required.

 * `numpy <http://www.numpy.org/>`_
 * `scipy <https://scipy.org/>`_